jordanmasters/202_homework/Tutorials/Imports_Execution-Workflow_Basics.md

 #### Pros:
 1. Modular, Resuable
-2. often we want to call more than one command or function in some specific order
+2. often we want to call more a set of command in some specific order, and save it for later
 3. DRY - Don't Repeat Yourself

 #### Cons: